flow-project/flow/docs/source/tutorial.rst

 ``specify_routes`` is used.
 This function outputs a single dict element, in which the keys are the names of all starting edges, and the items are the sequence of edges the vehicle must follow starting from the current edge.
-For this network, the available routes are is defined as follows:
+For this network, the available routes are defined as follows:

 ::